markjsy/Stockiment/README.md

   Does the scraping and quanitfies sentiment score using current portfolio as well as top trending stocks from StockTwits.

 ## stockiment ##
   Buys the top stocks (highest sentiment) on Investopedia.
-Runs a cronjob periodically.